sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/01_intro.md

 <img align="center" src="../images/intro-gee/fig17.png" vspace="10" width="600">

-If this is your first time in Code Editor, a screen will appear to create your home directory: Your home directory is a unique ID.
+If this is your first time in Code Editor, a screen will appear to create your home directory: a unique ID.
 From here you can create folders and code repositories.
 You can choose a name of your choice, but remember that it cannot be changed and will always be associated with your account.
 A good choice for the name would be the username of your Google account.

 <img align="center" src="../images/intro-gee/fig6.png" vspace="10" width="400">